qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

    .. |nice_logo| image:: /static/common/logo.png
                   :width: 2 em

-and call it in your paragraph:
+and then call it in your paragraph:

 .. code-block:: rst

    my paragraph begins here with a nice logo |nice_logo|.

-Here is how this example become:
+This is how the example will be displayed:

 .. |nice_logo| image:: /static/common/logo.png
                :width: 2 em